pelumiogunremu/HamoyeAI-Internship/README.md

-# HamoyeAI-Internship
+# HamoyeAI-Internshi
-This repository contains all the materials used durning my internship at HamoyeAI
+This repository contains all the materials used durning my internship program at HamoyeAI

+## Introduction to Python for Machine Learning